Acanthoscurria geniculata

 📌 Conclusion

 Acanthoscurria geniculata is a large, attractive, and rewarding display tarantula for keepers who want a robust terrestrial species.
-A secure low enclosure, moderate humidity, fresh water, and steady warm conditions are the foundations of good care.
+A secure low enclosure, moderate humidity, fresh water, and steady warm conditions are the basis of reliable care.

 📚 Sources and further reading